Prerelease:Chrono Trigger (SNES)

-This is the absolute earliest footage of the game; the infamous "weird overworld" proto shown in a V-Jump Preview VHS video from [when!!!]
-1994.
-The game is clearly in a much earlier state than the dumped prototype.
+This is the absolute earliest footage of the game - the infamous "weird overworld" proto shown in a V-Jump Preview VHS video from 1994.
+The game is clearly in a much earlier state than the the dumped prototype.

 - This intro displays a bunch of spinning and walking early Cronos over a weird spinning CG pocket watch background.
 Assumedly this was something like the original title screen or game intro, but it's impossible to tell.
 It could very well be something made for the presentation.

-- Immediately noticible is that Crono has a completely different, very rough (and rather poor) sprite set, with flatter hair and a very pronounced bandana.
+- Immediately noticable is that Crono has a completely different, very rough (and rather poor) sprite set, with flatter hair and a very pronounced bandana.

-- Notable are these monster lists, because they display monsters with names and appearances not exactly in line with the final.
+- Various monsters were displayed, with names and appearances not exactly in line with the final.

-- Orphon's (Bullfrog in the English final) palette is brown and not green in the final.
+- Orphon (Bullfrog in the English final)'s palette is brown and not green in the final.
 The "Croaker" enemy is green instead.
 Note that the frog inflates and then pops during the animation.

 - "Tatta" seems identical to the final.

 - "Mage" is known as "ジールメイジ" (Zeal Mage) in the Japanese final.
 This is accurate for the English final, though.